jatempa/Interpolation-Methods/README.md

-# Interpol
+# Interpolation methods

-Interpolation methods with Java
+Implementation of interpolation methods (Lagrange and Cubic Spline) in Java